Andrew-Dupuis/gadgetron-wiki/Linux CUDA Setup.md

-Intstallation of the required components for CUDA support in the Gadgetron generally requires 3 steps:
+Installation of the required components for CUDA support in the Gadgetron generally requires 3 steps:

 1. Installation of the CUDA driver
 2. Installation of the CUDA compiler and libraries